anup92k/scripts/gohugo-cwebp/README.md

 *With so, you don't need to place the script inside the Hugo folder.*

 You may also want to change the conversion parameters (see line 15).
-Make shure to specify something that will work with `cwebp` and `gif2webp`.
+Make sure to specify something that will work with `cwebp` and `gif2webp`.

 Run the script !